Michelle Cohen Farber

 Farber, an Orthodox Jew, is originally from Lawrence, Nassau County, New York, and emigrated to Israel c.
 1995.
 She started formal Talmud study at age 14 at the Yeshivah of Flatbush.
-She did her undergraduate work at Barnard College in the U.S. and Bar-Ilan University in Israel, where she received a bachelor's degree in Talmud and Bible studies.
+She attended college at Barnard College in New York and Bar-Ilan University in Israel, where she received a bachelor's degree in Talmud and Bible studies.

 Farber co-founded Hadran, an organization to promote Talmud study among women.

-She is married to Rabbi Seth Farber, founder and director of the Jewish community advocacy organization, ITIM.
+She is married to Seth Farber, a rabbi who is founder and director of the Jewish community advocacy organization, ITIM.